ShawonAshraf/skipgram-pytorch/README.md

 # skipgram-pytorch

-A Pytorch implementation of the kkipgram model from [Mikolov et al. 2013](https://proceedings.neurips.cc/paper_files/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf) on the train split of the [multi_news](https://huggingface.co/datasets/multi_news) dataset.
+A Pytorch implementation of the skipgram model from [Mikolov et al. 2013](https://proceedings.neurips.cc/paper_files/paper/2013/file/9aa42b31882ec039965f3c4923ce901b-Paper.pdf) on the train split of the [multi_news](https://huggingface.co/datasets/multi_news) dataset.

 ## Pre-requisites

 1. Make sure to have Anaconda / Miniconda installed
-2. WSL or a Linux distro installed on your computer, since the conda env for this project was created in a linux environment (Ubuntu 22.04 to be exact.)
+2. WSL or a Linux distro installed on your computer, since the conda env for this project was created in a Linux environment (Ubuntu 22.04 to be exact.)
 3. If you "don't" plan to use the entirety of the `multi_news` dataset and would rather use a small subset, you can train the entire model on a CPU.
 Otherwise, any GPU with 8GB of VRAM will do fine.
 (Or, you can use Google Colab.)